wultra/wultra-docs/docs/tutorials/Biometric-Liveness-Verification/Readme.md

 ## Introduction

-Wultra's Biometric Liveness Verification solution consists of two components which require to be deployed.
+Wultra's Biometric Liveness Verification solution consists of two backend components which require to be deployed.
 The components are available as Docker images in Wultra JFrog Artifactory.

+On the client side, integration of a mobile SDK for biometric verification is required.

 ### User Data Store